Blogs

 From Bangladesh to Pakistan and Djibouti

 Despite the differences indicated above, Maçães believes that the relationship between China and India can develop positively, even if there is some element of latent conflict, encouraged by a certain mutual distrust.
-The commercial linkage of two such immense markets and production centers will generate economic ties "called to dominate" the world Economics towards the middle of this century.
+The commercial linkage of two such immense markets and production centers will generate economic ties "called to dominate" world Economics by the middle of this century.

 This movement of goods between the two countries will make Bangladesh and Myanmar the center of a major trade corridor.